AppDaemon APIs

 MQTT

->>> call_service("mqtt/subscribe", topic="homeassistant/living_room/light", qos=2) >>> call_service("mqtt/publish", topic="homeassistant/living_room/light", payload="on")
+>>> self.call_service("mqtt/subscribe", topic="homeassistant/living_room/light", qos=2) >>> self.call_service("mqtt/publish", topic="homeassistant/living_room/light", payload="on")

 Utility